sitano/sitano.github.io/cv.md

 Cloud Infrastructure and Operations development and support, troubleshooting.
 Linux/Windows servers, Nginx/Lua, Ansible, CoreOS, Docker, Vagrant.

-- I've built a multi-datacenter fault-tolerant cluster monitoring system atop deployed Consul infrastructure with a nice Dashboards overviewing clusters overall state, SQL interface to every piece of data and integration with our 24x7 services like Stackify, PagerDuty, VictorOps and etc.
-  (with ideas came from Facebook`s OSQuery, InfluxDB, Vector Clocks, CRDTs, and ZooKeeper LE)
+- Developed a fault-tolerant cluster monitoring system across multiple data centers, on top of our Consul infrastructure.
+Implemented a monitoring system to provide comprehensive overviews of cluster states, integrating with Stackify, PagerDuty, VictorOps, and other 24x7 services.
+Inspired by Facebook's OSQuery, InfluxDB, Vector Clocks, CRDTs, and ZooKeeper LE.
-- Built distributed execution framework in PowerShell (WinRT) capable of updating hundreds of the windows servers at the same time and automated all deployment procedures
+- Created a distributed execution framework in PowerShell (WinRT) capable of simultaneously updating hundreds of Windows servers.
+Automated deployment procedures for streamlined and efficient processes.
-- Wrote Microsoft Azure Storage services Go client
+- Built a Go client for Microsoft Azure Storage services.
 - Built distributed passive synchronization of user plugins
-- Hack around Consul, Vault, Nomad, InfluxDB
+- Engaged in extensive research and usage of Consul, Vault, Nomad, and InfluxDB.

-### pet projects

-Go, C++, JS

-- slither.io reverse engineering, full protocol reversing, game algorithms, debug tools
-- slither.io c++ game server implementation (https://github.com/sitano/slitherss),
-  boost.asio, websocketpp
-- golang internals research, goroutines internal parking api (gsysint) made public, some internal structs to play with exposed
-- research of golang internal channel impl.

 ### Team Lead, Software Engineer at Neodinamika